0xhashrunner/gfx-modules/README.md

 Next update the imports and variables in `packages/contracts/test/ART0x1.sol` before running `forge test -vvv` and copy-pasting the latest tokenURI logs into your browser.

+### Deploying

+To deploy and test your GFX Module against ART0x1 on Sepolia, copy env.example to env.local, fill in the required environment variales and run `deployGfxModule` script from `packages/contracts` after updating the script with your contract path and name.

 ### Please Note

 The usage of files uploaded to ethfs is not yet supported locally and relevant parts of the code have been commented out for this reason.